Saqa-AiiLAR/dataset_cleaner/README.md

 - The tool uses multiple methods (anchors, markers, patterns, language detection, morphology) for accuracy
 - Adjust `use_v_as_russian_marker` if needed
 - Modify `pattern_matching_sensitivity` for different sensitivity levels

+### OCR word breakage issues
+- If words are still broken after healing, increase `word_healer_passes` in config
+- Check that word boundaries (double spaces) are preserved in source text
+- Verify that character normalization is working (check logs with `--verbose`)
+- Add problematic patterns to `exceptions.txt` if they're being incorrectly merged

+### PDF extraction quality
+- If text from different columns is merging, disable `pdf_adaptive_tolerance` or reduce tolerance values
+- Increase `pdf_badness_threshold` if too many single-character words remain
+- Try disabling `pdf_layout_mode` for simpler layouts

 ### Memory issues with large PDFs
 - Process PDFs in smaller batches